© Jessica Seldon/DFID

 - Researching Global Health and Biomedicine (30 credits)*

-The module, ‘Researching Global Health and Biomedicine’, includes the opportunity to travel to Geneva, Switzerland on fieldwork to visit institutions and meet individuals involved in the shaping of global health politics.
-The dissertation can include fieldwork conducted in the UK or overseas. *
+The module, 'Researching Global Health and Biomedicine', includes the opportunity to travel to Geneva, Switzerland on fieldwork to visit institutions and meet individuals involved in the shaping of global health politics.
+Students taking this module are responsible for covering the costs of flights, accommodation and living expenses.
+The dissertation can include fieldwork conducted in the UK or overseas.

 For detailed country-specific entry requirements please visit the international section of our website.